Three-body final state interactions in $B^+\to D\bar{D}K^+$ decays: Introduction

 \section{Introduction}

 In the last two decades, since the discovery of the $X(3872)$ in 2003, many exotic candidates have been discovered.
-With the gradual increase of the experimental statistics in the bottom hadron energy region, numerous exotic state candidates have been observed in its three-body decays~\cite{Belle:2003guh,BaBar:2004iez,Belle:2004lle,BaBar:2005qms,BaBar:2006hyf,BaBar:2007vxr,Belle:2007hrb,Belle:2008fma,BaBar:2008flx,BaBar:2009pnd,BaBar:2009vfr,Belle:2008qeq,Belle:2009lvn,Belle:2011phz,Belle:2011wdj,BaBar:2011hrz,Belle:2013ewt,LHCb:2014ioa,LHCb:2014zfx,Belle:2014nuw,LHCb:2015jfc,LHCb:2015klp,LHCb:2016axx,LHCb:2016lve,LHCb:2016nsl,LHCb:2019kea,LHCb:2020bls,LHCb:2020pxc,LHCb:2021uow,LHCb:2022aki,LHCb:2024vfz}.
+With the gradual increase of the experimental statistics in the bottom hadron energy region, its three-body decay mode provides richer physics.
+For instance, its three-body decay modes can provide a chance to study charge asymmetry~\cite{BaBar:2005qms}, $CP$ asymmetry~\cite{BaBar:2006hyf,BaBar:2009vfr}, and the exotic states in the subsystems~\cite{BaBar:2009pnd,LHCb:2015klp,LHCb:2016axx,LHCb:2016nsl,LHCb:2020bls,LHCb:2020pxc,LHCb:2021uow,LHCb:2022aki,LHCb:2024vfz}.
 These exotic states cannot be accepted by the traditional quark model, and their properties have been studied extensively.
+However, most of them focus on the two-body subsystem in the three-body decays of B mesons, e.g., Refs.~\cite{Braaten:2004ai,Dai:2015bcc,Li:2015iga,Duan:2023qsg,Ding:2025uhh}.
 In order to extract the resonance parameters with high precision, we should carefully deal with the final state interactions (FSI), especially the three-body FSI.
-A standard tool for three-body decays with FSI is Khuri–Treiman (KT) equations, which is proposed by Khuri and Treiman based on the analyticity and unitarity of the S-matrix.
-It has been successful applied to the $K\to3\pi$ and $\omega\to3\pi$~\cite{Khuri:1960zz,Aitchison:1977ej} as well as to extract the hadronic vacuum polarization in the anomalous magnetic moment of the muon $(g-2)_\mu$~\cite{Holz:2024lom,Aoyama:2020ynm,Hoferichter:2018dmo}.
+A standard tool for three-body decays with FSI is Khuri-Treiman (KT) equations~\cite{Khuri:1960zz,Aitchison:1977ej}, which is proposed by Khuri and Treiman based on the analyticity and unitarity of the $S$-matrix.
+It has been successfully applied to the $K\to3\pi$ and $\omega\to3\pi$ as well as to extract the hadronic vacuum polarization in the anomalous magnetic moment of the muon $(g-2)_\mu$~\cite{Holz:2024lom,Aoyama:2020ynm,Hoferichter:2018dmo}.